Simulation Suite

 Architecture

 nexus-sim is neither a helper layer nor a consumer abstraction.
-It implements the exact same trait interfaces as every production storage backend:
+It implements the same trait interfaces as every production storage backend, modeled as a tiered state model:

-The trait implementations are in-memory.
-A test that passes against them passes against any real backend without modification, because both speak the same trait contract.
+The core storage is the reference storage runtime, which materializes this tiered state model in memory.
+It implements KeyValueStore, BlobStore, ObjectStore, and SessionExecute — the same trait contracts that all production backends satisfy.
+A test that passes against the reference storage runtime passes against any real backend without modification, because both speak the same trait contract.
 There is no adapter layer.

-On top of these trait implementations, VECompositeStorage wraps the same traits behind an async HTTP boundary.
+On top of the reference storage runtime, the async IO bridge wraps the same storage behind an async HTTP boundary.
 The HTTP layer faithfully reproduces the exact I/O patterns, latency distributions, failure modes, and concurrency semantics of the target deployment.
 The same trait, the same test, now exercised under production-like conditions.
+Delta rollup is the delta accumulation mechanism: each session accumulates state-space deltas and flushes them as a single atomic commit, mimicking the write path of cold storage rollups.

 Agent Model